raphlcx/dotfiles/README.md

   - Under Sidebar, check only "Desktop", "Documents", and "Downloads" and home directory under Favourites.
   - Under Sidebar, uncheck everything under iCloud and Tags.
   - Under Advanced, allow showing all filename extensions.
+  - On the Finder window's sidebar, order the sidebar items in the following order:
+      - Home directory
+      - Documents
+      - Desktop
+      - Downloads

 ## Firefox customisation